cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

-After that, we may take advantage of DynamoDB’s [UpdateItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html) command to only replace parts of our bike item:
+After that, we may take advantage of DynamoDB's [UpdateItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html) command to only replace parts of our bike item:

 ```javascript
 // Save new bike object